UST-MICO/docs/tutorials/04-manage-an-application.rst

 Create a new Application Version
 --------------------------------

-To create a new application version use the :guilabel:`create next Version` Button and choose the next version to create.
+To create a new application version, use the :guilabel:`create next Version` Button and choose the next version to create.

 .. figure:: images/create-new-application-version-dialog.*
    :name: create-new-application-version-dialog